stanford-web-security/assign0/README.md

 npm test
 ```

-This command just runs a basic sanity test that ensures your project has the right structure and you didn't leave any required files blank.
-If `npm test` doesn't report any errors that doesn't necessarily mean that you've done everything perfectly!

 ## Part 1 – Learn You The HTML For Much Win!
 (11 points, 1 per exercise)

 Run the following command: